 CHAPTER 22 | BEHAVIORAL ECONOMICS IS LIKE TOILET PAPER

 FYI when micro economics is not involved, this is all choice theory.
 For instance, there’s a “centrality preference” that means if there are four stalls in a bathroom, most people will choose the middle two.
-They are the stalls that use the most toilet paper.
+These are the stalls that use the most toilet paper.

 This is the list of top behavioral economics heuristics that impact marketing, in alphabetical order, second in the BE series.